ysugimoto/lua-resty-grpc-gateway/README.md

 luarocks install lua-resty-grpc-gateway
 ```

-## Important
+## Important for gRPC-Web proxy

 Note that nginx grpc gateway accepts only `grpcweb` mode, not `grpcwebtext`.
 So usually you should compile protobuf with `--grpc-web_out=import_style=xxx,mode=grpcweb:$OUT_DIR`.

-But this package also support `grpcwebtext` mode :v: If you want to use this mode, use polyfill.
+But this package also support `grpcwebtext` mode for simply using gRPC-Web proxy :v: If you want to use this mode, use polyfill.

 See [polyfill-grpc-web-text-mode](https://github.com/ysugimoto/lua-resty-grpc-gateway#polyfill-grpc-web-text-mode) section.

-## Usage for simple grpc-web gateway
+## Usage for simple gRPC-Web gateway

 This is same as nginx's example. see [nginx documentation](https://www.nginx.com/blog/nginx-1-13-10-grpc/)